If you’re reading this, you’re probably missing out on $500,000.

 In your head you’re jumping up and down and planning on putting in your 2 weeks tomorrow — until they tell you your salary.
 It’s not quite what you expected.

 Many of us have found ourselves in similar situations.
 We made it through the entire interview process, we know our skill set is there and we’ve done our market research.
 But when the company’s offer doesn’t reflect what you’re worth, here’s how you fight back:

 The worst thing you can do in this situation is accept the offer.
 The second worst would be to walk away.
 Remember, people who negotiate earn up to $16,000 more on an annual basis.

 Always, always negotiate your offer unless your contact specifically states that it is non-negotiable.

 Start off the conversation like this…

-*This number should be that 85% figure that you came up with earlier, not the average salary for the position
+*This number should be that range that you came up with earlier, not the average salary for the position

 Now you’ve expressed your interest in the offer but also stood firm on what you’re worth.
 Companies make millions and millions of dollars each year, paying someone an additional $10-$30k is not going to break the bank.
 If they turn you down because you’re aiming to negotiate a bit, there are other problems there.